 Receive email or text notification when this page is updated

-View photo gallery of Bellevue's diversity events.
+Photo gallery of Bellevue's diversity events.

 Voice of Diversity Television Program - The stories presented here offer a colorful look at the rich cultural diversity in Bellevue.
 This program features segments on art in Bellevue, a Black History exhibit, Bhangra music from India and artists from Russia and Japan displaying their talent.
 Check out the cable TV show, also called Voices of Diversity, on Bellevue TV, Channel 21.